Lukasa/rust-certitude/README.md

 }
 ```

-In the future, the OS X and Windows implementations should be transparently switched in and out, such that a user of this library can transparently use a single API and have the appropriate platform-specific logic used directly, without their intervention.
+The OS X and Windows implementations are transparently switched in and out, such that a user of this library can use a single API and have the appropriate platform-specific logic used directly, without their intervention.
+This of course requires building against the correct target, but as long as the target is correctly specified the correct version of the code will be used.

 ## Work In Progress